Noteworthy Traits

 Merch

-You can attach a 3d file of a piece of digital merch that could be worn by your character in various games.
+You can attach a 3d file of a piece of digital merch that could be worn by a character in various games.

 Step Mania

-Step Mania, and Project OutFox, is a free cross platform (Linux, Mac, and PC) rhythm game engine that started as a fan version of Dance Dance Revolution.
+Step Mania, and now Project OutFox, is a free cross platform (Linux, Mac, and PC) rhythm game engine that started as a fan version of Dance Dance Revolution.
 You can make Step Mania charts for your songs.
-Who wouldn't want to see Step Mania charts be tokenized like this, it could encourage more people to make Step Mania charts by showing people this is something they want.
+Who wouldn't want to see rhythm game charts be tokenized like this, it could encourage more artists to make charts and encourage growth in those open rhythm games.
+Tokens seems like a great way for such open free projects to find a way to monetize while collaborating with artists.

 Clone Hero

 Clone Hero is a free cross platform (Linux, Mac, PC, and Android) rhythm game that is similar to Guitar Hero and Rock Band by Harmonix.
 You can make your own Clone Hero charts.
 You can play Clone Hero with a guitar controller, midi drum kit and more.
 This just like Step Mania is something that we should all aspire towards.
 I would love to see tokenized Clone Hero charts.
-This is how we make the metaverse real by fixing the problems of old dlc.
+A good step to making the metaverse real is by fixing the problems of old dlc.

 Last updated